 England's Amy Jones: Reaching Women's World Cup semi-final an 'achievement in itself'

-'To qualify feels like an achievement'; England wicketkeeper Amy Jones excited by challenge of facing South Africa in semi-final of Women's Cricket World Cup; watch South Africa vs England, live on Sky Sports Cricket from 1.30pm on Thursday
+'To qualify feels like an achievement'; England wicketkeeper Amy Jones excited by challenge of facing South Africa in semi-final of Women's Cricket World Cup; watch live on Sky Sports Cricket World Cup and the Sky Sports Cricket YouTube channel from 1.30am on Thursday

 By Megan Wellens